fionaGmcintosh/tumor_ide_project/README.md

 Classical continuous models where treatment effects are modeled as continuous modifications of growth parameters (e.g., reduced growth rate).

 ### IDE Models
-Impulsive differential equation versions that incorporate discrete radiation therapy sessions (5 days per week) with immediate tumor volume reduction at treatment times.
+Impulsive differential equation versions that incorporate discrete therapy sessions (assumed to be one day following the time of the RECIST scan) with immediate tumor volume reduction at treatment times.

-### Radiation Therapy
-- **Schedule**: 5 days per week for 8 weeks
-- **Effect**: Each session reduces tumor volume by a specified fraction
-- **Timing**: Discrete impulses at treatment times

 ## Key Results